alanbchristie/PyKubePressureCooker/README.md

 These features allow you to exercise OpenShift's container-based queueing, CPU and Memory limits.

+>   _Out of the box_ the application creates 10 individual Jobs that run
+    for two minutes before they exit cleanly.
+The default jobs do not burn the CPU and do not allocate additional memory beyond that required for them to start and stop.
+Essentially, running the application _as is_ 10 Jobs should be seen to start and two minutes later they should all complete.

 Using this application you can judge how OpenShift reacts to a large number of containers that can be set to be _busy_ and _big_.